yunseongkim1009/yunseongkim1009/README.md

 ## 🚀 What I'm Working On

-- 🌱 Building projects that connect **technology with real-world problems**
+- 🌱 Building projects that are linked with **technology with real-world problems**
-- 💡 Exploring **economics, business, and public policy**
-- 💻 Learning and building with **Python, JavaScript, React, and web technologies**
-- 📊 Researching **economics, markets, inequality, and public policy**
+- 💡 Researching **economics and business**
-- 🌏 Exploring how technology can address **environmental and social challenges**

----
+- 📊 Currently *fighting for my life* against an endless barrage of tests and homework

 ## ⚡ Currently